sreeram2022/life/content/post/Highlights/index.md

 ---
 title: Highlighs
 description: Pdf highlights extractor
-slug: Highlights
+slug: Extracting highlights
-date: 2024-06-30
+date: 2024-08-12
 image:
 categories:
     - Coding
 tags:
     - fun
-weight: 1       # You can add weight to some posts to override the default sorting (date descending)
-draft: false
+weight: 1
 ---
 Recently, I've started to read a self-help book.
 I've highlighted the parts that I know are useful for future references.
 Then I had an epiphany.
 If I have everything highlighted in one place that would be cool rather than scrolling